Sabretooth (character): Early life

 Sabretooth's real name is believed to be Victor Creed.
-Sabretooth's memories have been tampered with by clandestine organizations such as Weapon X so much of what appears to be his past is not of credible account.
-(Note: Conflicting accounts in Origin II, Origins: Sabretooth, X-Men, Uncanny X-Men stories published in the 1990s, and the Sabretooth limited series also published in the 1990s) The clearest accounts of Victor's childhood begin with him murdering his brother Luther Creed over a piece of pie.
-His father Zebediah then chains him in the basement like an animal and systematically pulls out Victor's elongated canines, which perennially grow back.
-Victor begs his mother Victoria to let him go, but she does not.
-Years pass until Victor gnaws off his own hand to escape the basement and apparently murders his parents.
+His memories have been tampered with by clandestine organizations such as Weapon X, so much so that there are virtually no credible accounts of Victor's past.
+(Note: Conflicting accounts in Origin II, Origins: Sabretooth, X-Men, Uncanny X-Men stories published in the 1990s, and the Sabretooth limited series also published in the 1990s) The clearest accounts of his childhood begin with him murdering his brother Luther Creed over a piece of pie.
+His father Zebediah chained him in the basement like an animal and systematically pulled out Victor's canine teeth, which perennially grew back.
+Victor begged his mother Victoria to let him go, but she did not.
+Years passed until Victor gnawed off his own hand to escape the basement and apparently murdered his parents.
 It is later revealed that Sabretooth only killed his father and took care of his mother financially, visiting her frequently until her death.

-Victor is revealed to have had a brother named Saul and a sister named Clara who are believed to be the reason for Victor's ongoing feud with the X-Men's Wolverine.
+Victor is revealed to have had a brother named Saul and a sister named Clara, who are believed to be the reason for Victor's ongoing feud with the X-Men's Wolverine.
 Saul Creed was a tracker and hunter, while Clara Creed was an animal handler.
-They helped track down the feral James "Logan" Howlett for a circus.
+They helped track down the feral Logan for a circus.
 They also helped Logan escape after he was experimented on by Nathaniel Essex, and the three go on the run.
 Saul perceives Logan to be stealing Clara, leading to Saul tipping Essex off regarding Logan's location.
 In the ensuing chaos, Logan accidentally kills Clara, although her healing factor later revives her.
 Saul, not knowing this, blames Essex for Clara's death, and the two men seek Essex out, Saul revealing that Clara was his sister.
 Logan finds out that Saul betrayed them to Essex and drowns Saul in a potion of Essex's.
 Horrified, Clara asks Wolverine to never look for her again.
 Victor was then informed about his brother's death.
 After this, Sabretooth captured Logan and brought him back to be experimented on by Essex at the Ravencroft Institute.
 However, Essex's assistant Dr. Claudia Russell (ancestor to Jack Russell), freed Logan.
 Creed and Essex later killed Russell for this and experimented on her corpse.

 In an early tale, Logan lives in a small Blackfoot community.
 One day, Sabretooth tracks him down in Canada and seemingly murders his one-time teammate's lover Silver Fox on Logan's birthday, after Silver Fox rejects him.
 In this tale, it is indicated that Logan did not have particularly strong feelings for Silver Fox and that the murder was simply the last straw in a series of grievances he held against Sabretooth.
 Creed adopts a tradition of tracking Logan down on his foe's birthday with the intention of fighting.